Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 40 meters

 Middle Arch is one of the top dive sites on Poor Knight’s Island, a small island located in the Hauraki Gulf.
-Middle Arch is known to have a large marine life population and is often visited by smaller marine creatures.
-The area is also known to have a large variety of sea rocks and corals that attract many marine life.
+Middle Arch is known to have a significant marine life population and is often visited by smaller marine creatures.
+The area also has a large variety of sea rocks and corals that attract many marine life.

 Middle Arch can be easily recognized as there is an archway with pinnacles behind it.
-This underwater garden is home to nudibranchs, coralfish, and if you can spot them, scorpionfish.
-Due to the depth, visibility, and marine life, this dive site attracts both beginner and advanced divers alike.
+This underwater garden is home to nudibranchs, coralfish, and scorpionfish if you can spot them.
+Due to the depth, visibility, and marine life, this dive site attracts beginner and advanced divers alike.
 It’s some of the best sub-tropical diving you can do.

-Other Dive Sites: Also check out Northern Arch, Bernies Cave, Landing Bay Pinnacle, and Blue Maomao Arch.
+Other Dive Sites: Check out Northern Arch, Bernies Cave, Landing Bay Pinnacle, and Blue Maomao Arch, too.

 20. Little Cayman, Cayman Islands